Nuha Jatta

-Nuha David Jatta (born 15 March 2006) is a German professional footballer who plays as an attacking midfielder for club VfB Stuttgart II.
+Nuha David Jatta (born 15 March 2006) is a German professional footballer who plays as an attacking midfielder for Liga Portugal 2 club Torreense.
 He is a German youth international.

 Club career

 Jatta was transferred from VfL Osnabrück to RB Leipzig's youth academy in the summer of 2020.
-He impressed at the 2023–24 winter training camp for the professionals, subsequently becoming a permanent fixture in their training sessions and also featuring in the squad, for example in the Champions League round of 16 against Real Madrid.
+He impressed at the 2023–24 winter training camp for the professionals, subsequently becoming a permanent fixture in their training sessions and also featuring in the squad, for example in the UEFA Champions League round of 16 against Spanish La Liga club Real Madrid.
 On his 18th birthday in mid-March 2024, he then signed a professional contract running until 30 June 2027.
 He was also called up to RB Leipzig's professional squad by coach Marco Rose at the end of the 2023–24 Bundesliga season.
 He then made his first competitive appearance in the Bundesliga in the away match against Eintracht Frankfurt on 18 May 2024, when he was substituted for Benjamin Šeško in the 11th minute of stoppage time.

+On 3 February 2025, he moved to Italian Serie A club Torino, on a six-month loan for the rest of the 2024–25 season.

 On 9 August 2025, Jatta signed with VfB Stuttgart II in 3.
 Liga, the reserve team of VfB Stuttgart.